Abubakar-Imran/Ecommerce-Website/README.md

 4. Customize the website's appearance and functionality to meet your specific needs.

 ## Contributing
-We welcome contributions from the open-source community to enhance the CODSOFT E-commerce Website.
+We welcome contributions from the open-source community to enhance the **NexGen Homeware** E-commerce Website.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.